redashu/poc/logging_monitoring/splunk/concepts/README.md

 | **Cold**    | Yes        | Older data, stored on less expensive storage    |
 | **Frozen**  | No         | Archived data, not accessible unless restored   |
 | **Thawed**  | Yes        | Archived data restored for searching            |

+## Add-ons / applications

+- need to be installed on search Head or in single deployment instances